-(b) the Chief Health Officer or Deputy Chief Health Officer.
+- (b) either: - (i) the Chief Health Officer or Deputy Chief Health Officer; or - (ii) a Director or Medical Lead of a designated Local Public Health Unit.

 Note: a person who has been diagnosed with COVID-19 and has not yet been given, or taken to have been given, clearance from self-isolation under the Quarantine, Isolation and Testing Order may be authorised to visit the hospital under this subclause.
-Such authorisation has to be given by the hospital and the Chief Health Officer or the Deputy Chief Health Officer, and can be subject to conditions: see subclause (2).
+Such authorisation has to be given by the hospital and the Chief Health Officer or the Deputy Chief Health Officer or a Director or Medical lead of a designated Local Public Health Unit, and can be subject to conditions: see subclause (2).

-- (2) A person permitted to enter or remain at a hospital under subclause (1) must comply with any directions or conditions imposed in relation to their visit by either or both of: - (a) the officer of the hospital who authorised their visit under subclause (1)(a); and - (b) the Chief Health Officer or the Deputy Chief Health Officer. - (3) Despite clause 10, a person referred to in paragraphs (2), (3) or (4) of the definition of hospital excluded person may enter or remain at a hospital if: - (a) the person is: - (i) the parent, carer or guardian of the patient, or has temporary care of the patient; or - (ii) the partner or support person of a pregnant patient of the hospital, and the purpose of the visit is to attend the birth of the patient's child; or - (iii) a person whose presence at the hospital is for the purposes of end of life support for a patient of the hospital; or - (iv) an immediate family member of a patient whose medical condition is life threatening; and - (b) the person is authorised to enter or remain at the hospital by an officer of the hospital with the position of Executive Director of Nursing and Midwifery or equivalent.
+- (2) A person permitted to enter or remain at a hospital under subclause (1) must comply with any directions or conditions imposed in relation to their visit by either or both of: - (a) the officer of the hospital who authorised their visit under subclause (1)(a); and - (b) the person who authorised their visit under subclause (1)(b). - (3) Despite clause 10, a person referred to in paragraphs (2), (3) or (4) of the definition of hospital excluded person may enter or remain at a hospital if: - (a) the person is: - (i) the parent, carer or guardian of the patient, or has temporary care of the patient; or - (ii) the partner or support person of a pregnant patient of the hospital, and the purpose of the visit is to attend the birth of the patient's child; or - (iii) a person whose presence at the hospital is for the purposes of end of life support for a patient of the hospital; or - (iv) an immediate family member of a patient whose medical condition is life threatening; and - (b) the person is authorised to enter or remain at the hospital by an officer of the hospital with the position of Executive Director of Nursing and Midwifery or equivalent.